-Please help by discussing these measures with your child(ren) before the start of school.
+Parents can help by discussing these measures with your children before the start of school.

-Field trips
+Field Trips

 Field trips that require students to ride a bus are currently postponed, in keeping with provincial guidelines.
 The status of such field trips will be reviewed as provincial guidelines continue to evolve.
 All international, provincial, and local field trips that require travel are suspended but will be reviewed as chief medical officers of health adjust recommendations about traveling between provinces (learn more about Alberta's COVID-19 travel restrictions).
-Virtual field trips, inclass/classroom field trips, and physically distanced community walking trips that follow COVID-19 health and safety protocols are permitted.
+Virtual field trips, inclass/classroom field trips and socially distanced community walking trips that follow COVID-19 health and safety protocols are permitted.